ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 #### PingMeasure

-- Validator client might be too far away (geographically) from you.
-It is expected to run the validator client on the same machine.
+- Validator client might be too far away (geographically) from the charon client.
+Generally a low latency between a validator client and its charon client is important for timely signing.

 #### PingLoad